Advisory Council (Qing dynasty): Session

 The Council convened for the first time on 3 October 1910, with the President declaring it as "the unprecedented grand ceremony" in the Chinese history.
-All 196 members of the Council were divided evenly in 6 divisions, followed by election of division head (股長) and director (理事).
+All 196 members of the council were divided evenly in 6 divisions, followed by election of division head (股長) and director (理事).

-The second meeting marked the state opening of the Council, attending by the regent and virtually all ministers of the court.
+The second meeting marked the state opening of the council, attending by the regent and virtually all ministers of the court.
 Attendants first kowtowed to the throne.
-The regent then announced the edict and addressed the Council.
+The regent then announced the edict and addressed the council.
 The Council agreed the President and the Vice President to present a humble address to thank His Majesty on behalf of the members.
 The meeting subsequently ended.

-A total of 42 meetings were held, 9 of which was after the extension of the Council's session.
+A total of 42 meetings were held, 9 of which was after the extension of the council's session.

 On 18 December, the Council presented humble address (palace memorial) to the court over forming cabinet as responsibilities of Grand Council were unclear, which the court denounced as "interference by councillors" and insisted the court shall decide on matters of such.
 On 30 December, the Council presented another address to urge ending the policy of Manchu hairstyle and clothing.

-According to the records of proceedings, the Council wafs closed on 11 January 1911 without the attendance of the regent.
-The edict was announced and the President kowtowed to the throne, marking the end of the first session of the Council.
+According to the records of proceedings, the council was closed on 11 January 1911 without the attendance of the regent.
+The edict was announced and the President kowtowed to the throne, marking the end of the first session of the council.

 However, the Council continued deliberation.
-On 25 January 1911, part of the new criminal code was promulgated after adoption by the Council.
-Two days later, the standardised treasury regulation was adopted by the Council, along with the 1911 (Xuantong Year 2) budget on the next day.
+On 25 January 1911, part of the new criminal code was promulgated after adoption by the council.
+Two days later, the standardised treasury regulation was adopted by the council, along with the 1911 (Xuantong Year 2) budget on the next day.
 During the Railway Protection protest, the Council passed resolution against government's nationalisation plan, which was in turn rejected.

 The second session of the Council started on 22 October 1911, days after outbreak of 1911 revolution.
 The Council recommended sacking of Sheng Xuanhuai as Minister of Mail for "violating rights, breaking laws, deceiving the Emperor", and calling him as the one "damaging the empire the most", which was agreed by the Emperor.
 Eight days later, the Council called for replacing the cabinet of Princes and to be completely responsible with non-royals as ministers of state, which was agreed by the court.
 On 3 November, Nineteen Articles were announced by the court after the Council voiced support for constitutional monarchy.
-The Charter of the Council was amended on 20 November.
-On 27 October, upon recommendation from the Council, the court finally repealed ban on Han hairstyle and costume and replaced lunar calendar with solar calendar.
+The Charter of the council was amended on 20 November.
+On 27 October, upon recommendation from the council, the court finally repealed ban on Han hairstyle and costume and replaced lunar calendar with solar calendar.

-One of the last acts of the Council was the election of Yuan Shih-kai as the Prime Minister.
-The Council was dissolved upon the end of the Qing dynasty.
+One of the last acts of the council was the election of Yuan Shikai as the Prime Minister.
+The council was dissolved upon the end of the Qing dynasty.